Code-Institute-Submissions/Travelwander/readme2.md

 #### Destination Discovery

-Explore a vast collection of travel destinations, each with detailed information, photos, and user reviews.
+Explore a vast collection of travel destinations,first base on contintes chosen on first page, each with detailed information, photos, and user reviews.

 #### Travel Guides

-Access comprehensive travel guides for different countries, including tips, local insights, and must-visit attractions.
+Access comprehensive travel guides for different countries, local insights, visit attractions.

 #### User Profiles